tengrommel/ea/hack/readme.md

 ## Using Structured Response Parsing
 > It uses the ioutil.ReadAll() function to read data from the response body, does some error checking, and prints the HTTP status code and response body to stdout.

+## Building a http client that interacts with shodan
+> Prior to performing any authorized adversarial activities against an organization, any good attacker begins with reconnaissance